addiva-elektronik/addiva-elektronik.github.io/content/posts/2023-05-15-mac-learning.md

 ## Exploring MAC learning with Infix

-The examples above were done using a virtual setup with [Infix][Infix] on [GNS3][GNS3].
+The examples above were done using a virtual setup with [Infix][Infix], specifically the Classic build, on [GNS3][GNS3].
 Below are some hints if you like to explore this yourself.

 To install Infix and GNS3, look at the guide in the  [Infix][Infix] README.
 It is also recommended to look at the [Basic Networking